Trump appoints Erika Kirk to Air Force Academy board

 His wife, Erika Kirk has taken over has CEO of Turning Point USA since his death.
 The group says it has more than 800 chapters on college campuses nationwide.
 It also hosted the alternative half-time show during the Super Bowl featuring Kid Rock.

+The board’s Chairman, August Pfluger, R-Texas, said in a statement he encouraged Erika Kirk’s appointment to help inspire the next generation of cadets.

+“I look forward to working alongside her to carry on Charlie’s legacy,” he said.

 As a Board of Visitors member, Erika Kirk is one of 16 members responsible for making recommendations to the Secretary of Defense about changes at the Air Force Academy.
-The board also includes members of Congress including 5th Congressional District Rep. Jeff Crank of Colorado Springs along with Sen. Tommy Tuberville, R-Ala., and Chairman Rep. August Pfluger, R-Texas, among others.
+The board also includes members of Congress, including 5th Congressional District Rep. Jeff Crank of Colorado Springs and Sen. Tommy Tuberville, R-Ala., among others.

 The board did not announce her appointment.
 But her name now appears on the list of members.